paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (3) as within level IV, if the Corporation is otherwise within level III.

-**(c) Quarterly determination** The Director shall determine the classification of the Corporation for purposes of this part on not less than a quarterly basis (and as appropriate under subsection (b) of this section).
+**(c) Quarterly determination** The Director shall determine the classification of the Corporation for purposes of this part on not less than a quarterly basis (and as appropriate under subsection (b)).
 The first such determination shall be made for the quarter ending March 31, 1992.

-**(d) Notice** Upon determining under subsection (b) or (c) of this section that the Corporation is within level II or III, the Director shall provide written notice to the Congress and to the Corporation—
+**(d) Notice** Upon determining under subsection (b) or (c) that the Corporation is within level II or III, the Director shall provide written notice to the Congress and to the Corporation—

 (1) that the Corporation is within such level;